Skip to main content

 DiagramGenerates a Mermaid diagram of the changed control flowMermaid sequence or flowchart of the new code path

-All five agents run via Promise.all() — the total latency is bounded by the slowest agent, not the sum.
+All eight agents run via Promise.all() — the total latency is bounded by the slowest agent, not the sum.

 Agent output schema